HedgeDocs/HedgeDocs.github.io/hedgedocs/docs/hedgehog-engine/rangers/events/ids.md

 chl1130   | open zone timer mission
 chl1170   | open zone timer mission
 chl1200   | open zone timer mission
-ga1010    | sonic entering cyberspace for the first time ga1011    | sonic returns from cyberspace ga1012    | different version of ga1010
+ev0020    | Prerecorded opening scene (Sonic and friends arrive to the Starfall Islands).
+Needs the level "ui_gamemodeopening" to be loaded to not crash. ga1010    | sonic entering cyberspace for the first time ga1011    | sonic returns from cyberspace ga1012    | different version of ga1010